ieeebitmesra/IEEE-LEAD/Project-2/mansi/README.md

   2.Gui for a site is made
   3.additional data has beeen scraped
 ### Tech Stack
-  *PYTHON
+  * PYTHON
-  *different packages of python
+  * different packages of python
-  *tkinter
+  * tkinter
 ### PROBLEMS FACED
-*1.every site had a different class tags and the image source was difficult to scrape.
+* every site had a different class tags and the image source was difficult to scrape.
-*2.my sort function is applied to three sites which i scraped while flipkart is not accepting it *3.
-I have made GUI for individual sites but i could not merge them together same with CSV *4.I converted all of these sites into classes but in this my tkinter is not working
+* my sort function is applied to three sites which i scraped while flipkart is not accepting it
+*  I have made GUI for individual sites but i could not merge them together same with CSV
+* I converted all of these sites into classes but in this my tkinter is not working

 ### Scope of imporovement
 I will make a website wherin i will directly call the class and show all the data together ,will try working out on the different layouts, add plots using matplotlib ,andd pictures.